-One of the things people always want to know more about in Q&A’s for my films is the fact that my family and I completely unplug from all technology one day a week, something we call our “Technology Shabbats.”
+My family and I are on our 8th year of unplugging from all technology one day a week, something we call our “Technology Shabbats.”
 Every Friday night, we all unplug from all of our technologies and don’t turn them on again until Saturday evening.
 Unplugging for a day makes time slow down and makes me feel more present with my family.
 I not only appreciate this quality time with them, but it has also made me appreciate technology in a whole new way.
 By Saturday night we can’t wait to plug back in.

 Technology Shabbats are a recurring theme in many of my films and talks, here are just a few that mention my family’s Shabbats and how they’ve changed our life: